 Patricia Cahill was reappointed to the CPB Board of Directors by President Barack Obama and confirmed by the Senate in May 2015.
 She was appointed for her first term in 2009.
-She was elected vice chair in October 2018.
-She previously served as board chair from 2012 to 2014 and vice chair from 2011 to 2012.
+She previously served as board chair from 2012 to 2014.
+She was elected vice chair in October 2018, a position she also held from 2011 to 2012.

 Ms. Cahill has worked in public radio for more than 40 years.
 In 2012, she retired as general manager of KCUR-FM, the public radio station at the University of Missouri-Kansas City.